florimondmanca/www/src/www/blog/site/articles/2018/10/from-angular-to-vue-feeling-like-a-beginner-again.md

   - webdev
   - angular
   - vue
-image:
-  path: "/img/articles/angular-vue-beginner-again.png"
+image: "/img/articles/angular-vue-beginner-again.png"
-  caption: "Angular, an arrow, and Vue.js."
+image_caption: "Angular, an arrow, and Vue.js."
 ---

 I've worked on a couple of web projects in the past year or so.
 I now feel at ease and productive with a few select technologies.
 In the realm of frontend development, that means [Angular](https://angular.io).
 And to be honest, it feels _great_.